Pest control can cover rats, foxes, crows, rabbits ... Bruce Potts guides you through the options

-I shoot as much small game with an air rifle, both sub-12ft/lb and on a Firearms Certificate (FAC), as I do with a rimfire.
+I shoot as much small game with an air rifle, both sub-12ft/lb and an FAC air rifle, as I do with a rimfire.
 So for small pest control work I could recommend an air rifle.
-However, cartridge-wise, I’d say the humble .22 rimfire is your choice.

-That said, all .22 rimfires are not the same and you have a major choice of loads from which to choose.
+The .22 rimfires differ and there is a choice of loads.
 Personally I use a huge variety of .22 rimfire cartridges, from the tiny squib bulleted breach (BB) caps to the relatively hefty .22 Winchester Magnum Rimfire (WMR) loads.
 Each has its own particular talents and uses.

-Due to their dimunitive size BB and conical ball (CB) caps are single-shot only.
-However they are very useful for the nuisances of mice, rats or ferals in confined spaces.
+BB and conical ball (CB) caps are single-shot only but very useful for mice, rats or ferals in confined spaces.
 Their maximum effective range is 10 yards.
 Beyond that they are not accurate enough, but they shoot 15.5-gr and 16-gr bullets at 880fps and 950fps for 27ft/lb and 33ft/lb energy respectively.

 Better are the little .22 Shorts.
 These can be reduced velocity at 710fps as with the CCI CB load, or you can have a standard load that shoots a 27-gr bullet at 1,105fps.
 In a pump-action Winchester they are excellent for dealing with squirrels.